 - Posted on: Feb 15 2018

 Ptosis (“toe”-sis) is the medical term for a drooping eyelid.
-It refers only to the upper eyelid position (not the skin on the eyelid), and, if severe enough, ptosis can affect the upper field of vision.
+It refers only to the upper eyelid position (not the skin on the eyelid).
+If severe enough, ptosis can affect the upper field of vision.
 Ptosis does not cause blurry vision or difficulty reading an eye chart — but it definitely makes people look tired, unbalanced, or worn out.
 Dr. Chandler is an expert in diagnosing and, if necessary, surgically repairing the eyelid(s) to counter the drooping of ptosis.

 The causes of Eyelid Ptosis

 By far the most common cause of ptosis is a weak eyelid muscle due to aging.
 The vast majority of the Ptosis cases that Dr. Chandler sees are as a result of aging or stretching out of the upper eyelid muscles (from trauma, long term contact lens wear, prior upper eyelid surgery, history of a severe black eye, and many other possibilities).
 But the cause of a drooping eyelid isn’t always obvious.
 This is because the position of the upper eyelid involves the muscles, nerves, and the skin of the eyelid along with the position of the eyebrows.

 How alert, awake or impaired you are also can affect the openness of the eyelids as well.
 We all know that eyelids droop when we are really tired, drunk or under the effects of drugs (like anesthesia or marijuana).
 The muscles that primarily opens the eyes are called levator muscles (think elevator); they allow the eyelids to move up.
 They can weaken with age or due to injury.
 Congenitally, some people are born with weaker-than-normal eyelid muscles giving them ptosis as young children.